Trust Your Intuition And Open Yourself To New Possibilities - Intuitive Nature

 Openness works the same way.
 You don’t have to throw open the doors all at once, but even the smallest act of opening—being receptive to change, entertaining a new idea, or saying yes to an invitation—can let in the light of transformation.

-How to Begin Opening Up
+How to Begin Opening Up and Trust your Intuition

 Opening yourself to new possibilities doesn’t mean throwing caution to the wind.
 It’s about making small, intentional shifts that welcome change.

-- Shift Your Perspective – Instead of viewing change as something to fear, see it as a doorway to something greater.
+1. Shift Your Perspective – Instead of viewing change as something to fear, see it as a doorway to something greater.
 Every ending makes space for a beginning, even if you can’t see it yet.
 My degree didn’t lead to the career I expected, but it gave me the tools to create something even more aligned with my purpose.

-- Say Yes More Often – When an opportunity arises, resist the urge to immediately say no. Pause.
+2. Say Yes More Often – When an opportunity arises, resist the urge to immediately say no. Pause.
 Consider it.
 Even if it feels uncomfortable, ask yourself: What if this could lead to something amazing?
 I took on different jobs, wrote a book, and explored new paths because I remained open, and those decisions reshaped my future.

-- Be Open to Unexpected Paths – Sometimes, life doesn’t unfold the way we planned, but that doesn’t mean it isn’t leading us somewhere incredible.
+3. Be Open to Unexpected Paths – Sometimes, life doesn’t unfold the way we planned, but that doesn’t mean it isn’t leading us somewhere incredible.
 A detour might be the exact path you need.
 Losing the chance to work in public health felt like a loss, but in reality, it freed me to do the intuitive work I was meant to do.

-Open Yourself To Trusting the Unknown
+Open Yourself To the Unknown and Trust Your Intuition

 Opening up means surrendering to the unknown, and that can feel scary.
 But what if, instead of fearing it, you chose to embrace it?